History

 Elaborations, Revisions, Dissents: Alfred D. Chandler, Jr.'s The Visible Hand after Twenty Years http://www.thebhc.org/publications/rjbhr.html

-Digital history has guided readings on US history at http://www.digitalhistory.uh.edu/database/hyper_titles.cfm and their home page is http://www.digitalhistory.uh.edu/
+Digital history has guided readings on US history at http://www.digitalhistory.uh.edu/

 brief history of the internet http://www.isoc.org/internet/history/brief.shtml from the internet society.